simonsfoundation/pipeline/README.md

 full-featured, and scalable pipeline that is modular in its design.
 Almost every step in the pipeline is done via a *Makefile* (GNU make).
-These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *pipeline*
+These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline.
-is well suited for processing large number of familiar cohorts, and has been deployed on a 205-family (685 exomes) collection at Simons Foundation.
+*pipeline* is well suited for processing large number of familiar cohorts, and has been deployed on 462 families from SPARK collection at Simons Foundation.

-### Cluster environments
-   - Grid Engine
-   - Slurm

 ### From BAM files to de novo germline mutations

    - Input: BAM file(s)